LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

     ![dialog for entering a new secret](img/repeat-secret-dialog.png){width="500"}
     {align="center"}

-Once all six <code>Secrets</code> are added, you will proceed to the first Action to validate your secrets.
+Once all six <code>Secrets</code> are added, proceed to the first Action to validate your secrets.

 ## Validate <code>Secrets</code>